Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

 In this work, we explore thin-film nanowires of width $w$ = \SIlist{75;100;200}{\nano\meter} that we can make with a high degree of uniformity using electron-beam lithography and reactive-ion etching.
-We simulate the electromagnetic response of the meandering nanowire inductors using \textsc{sonnet}, a quasi-3D electromagnetic simulator~\cite{sonnet} that has the feature of including sheet kinetic inductance $\Lks$.
-We begin by simulating the meandering inductor itself to find the lowest-frequency self-resonant mode.
-We desire that this self-resonant frequency falls well above the target frequency of our resonator $\sim$~\SI{5}{\giga\hertz} so that we may, to a good approximation, treat the meandering nanowire as a lumped-element inductor.
-Figure~\ref{fig:em_simulation}(a) shows simulations of the current distribution of a typical inductor for all three nanowire widths at their lowest self-resonant frequency in the range \SIrange{18}{28}{\giga\hertz}, where we see the current node located in the center of the meander.
-Figure~\ref{fig:em_simulation}(b) shows the microwave simulation of the entire circuit, including a shunt inductance formed from a short nanowire.
-We see that at the lower resonant frequency of the inductor and series capacitor, the current is uniformly distributed inside the meandering nanowire, confirming that it behaves as a lumped-element inductor.
+We simulate the electromagnetic response of the meandering nanowire inductors using Sonnet, a quasi-3D electromagnetic simulator~\cite{sonnet} that has the feature of including sheet kinetic inductance $L_{k, \square}$.
+We begin by simulating the meandering inductor itself to find the lowest-frequency eigenmode.
+We desire that this eigenfrequency falls well above the target frequency of our resonator $\sim$~\SI{5}{\giga\hertz} so that we may, to a good approximation, treat the meandering nanowire as a lumped-element inductor.
+Figure~\ref{fig:em_simulation}(a) shows simulations of the current distribution of a typical inductor for all three nanowire widths at their lowest eigenfrequency in the range \SIrange{18}{28}{\giga\hertz}, where we see the current node located in the center of the meander.
+Figure~\ref{fig:em_simulation}(b) shows the microwave simulation of the entire circuit, including the shunt inductance formed from a short nanowire.
+At the lower resonant frequency of the inductor and series capacitor, the current is uniformly distributed inside the meandering nanowire, confirming that it behaves as a lumped-element inductor.
 We also see that on resonance, the current in the impedance-transforming shunt inductor reaches a similar magnitude to that in the meandering inductor.